 To do email marketing properly, you need email addresses.
 Not just any email addresses, but those that can lead – notice the word! – to a sale.
-That’s right, we are talking about leads or contacts of people or companies that can be interested in doing business with you.
+That’s right, we are talking about lead generation or contacts of people or companies that might be interested in doing business with you.

-Lead generation is an important part of any email marketing campaign, as it allows targeting prospects rather than contacts that are not in your audience.
+Lead generation is an important part of any email marketing campaign, as it allows you to target prospects rather than contacts who are not in your audience.
 One of the factors that can boost your lead generation is content.
-Again, not just any content, but the content that is properly designed, has real value, resonates with the reader, and can create enough engagement to make them want more.
+Again, not just any content, but content that is properly designed, has real value, resonates with the reader, and can create enough engagement to make them want more.

-When can you get leads in exchange for your content?
-Your website visitors should see something they would like to explore more closely – an ebook, tutorial, video, or report – and will provide their emails to receive the content that sparked their interest.
+How can you get leads in exchange for your content?
+Your website visitors might see a piece of content from you – something they would like to explore more closely – an ebook, tutorial, video, or report – and will provide their emails in return for the content that sparked their interest.

 The tricky part is offering the right content to lure the right audience.
 Read on to see how you can build your content marketing strategy like a pro.